 Growing an herb garden inside will allow you to have fresh herbs all year long, not just in the summertime!
 Here are some tips on growing herbs indoors.

 One important thing to remember is: do not overwhelm yourself!
-If you do not have a lot of experience growing plants, just pick your favorite 2 or 3 herbs to grow.
+If you have little experience growing plants, pick your favorite 2 or 3 herbs to grow.

-You will also need to choose a container for your indoor herb garden to grow in.
-The container should either have drainage holes or should be deep enough that you can add rocks at the bottom to create a drainage reservoir for excess water to run into.
-Herbs that are grown indoors cannot sit in waterlogged soil or they will die.
-The soil you use in your herb garden inside should be rich in organic material.
+You will also need to choose a container for your indoor herb garden.
+The container should either have drainage holes or be deep enough to add rocks at the bottom to create a drainage reservoir for excess water.
+Herbs grown indoors cannot sit in waterlogged soil, or they will die.
+The soil you use in your herb garden should be rich in organic material.
 A good quality potting soil will work fine.
 Do not use dirt from the garden, as this can get compacted easily and will strangle the herb plants.

 Indoor herbs also need both high humidity and excellent air circulation.
+If your herbs are affected by mildew, consider adding a fan to keep the air circulation consistent.
 Mist your herbs once a week or set them on a tray of pebbles filled with water to keep the humidity up.
-If you find your herbs are affected by mildew, you may want to consider adding a fan to keep the air circulation consistent.

-It will not be long until you are enjoying fresh flavors that you have grown yourself!
+It will not be long until you enjoy the fresh flavors you have grown yourself!